 - Funnel Cake Chicken Sandwich – A sweet spin on a favorite, this chicken sandwich is made up of a country-fried chicken breast filet in between two 5-inch Fernie’s funnel cakes.
 It is then refried, drizzled with your choice of honey or syrup, and topped with powdered sugar.

 - Funnel Cake Shake – This creamy shake is made up of funnel cake flavored ice cream, whipped cream, rainbow sprinkles, a cherry, and a mini Fernie’s Funnel Cake.

 The Tower Building Food Court

-Right behind the Grand Place is the Tower Building Food Court, an indoor eating area with numerous food stands and a ton of larger tables.
+Right behind the Grand Place is the Tower Building Food Court.
+This indoor eating area has even MORE food stands and a ton of larger tables.
 If you’re looking to snag some of the more unique fair food items, this is the place to be!

 - You’ll also find one of the Smokey’s John’s Bar-B-Que booths here!
 Scroll to the bottom for our recommendations from them.